dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

     - **Integration points** &mdash; Discovery API
 - dbt environment/job metadata
     - **Desired Action:** You wish to interpolate dbt Cloud job information into your tool, including the status of the jobs, the status of the tables executed in the run, what tests passed, etc.
-    - **Example:** In your Business Intelligence tool, stakeholders select from tables that a dbt model created.
+    - **Example** &mdash; In your Business Intelligence tool, stakeholders select from tables that a dbt model created.
 You show the last time the model passed its tests/last run to show that the tables are current and can be trusted.
-[This is what you could pull and how to do this.](https://docs.getdbt.com/docs/dbt-cloud-apis/discovery-use-cases-and-examples#whats-the-latest-state-of-each-model)
+For details on what you could pull and how to do this, refer to [What's the latest state of each model](/docs/dbt-cloud-apis/discovery-use-cases-and-examples#whats-the-latest-state-of-each-model).
     - **Integration Points:** Discovery API
 - dbt Model Documentation
     - **Desired Action:** You wish to interpolate dbt Project Information, including model descriptions, column descriptions, etc.